awesome-pro/aayush/README.md

 ## Technology Stack

-- **Next.js 14:** Our frontend is built using the latest version of Next.js, providing a highly responsive and dynamic user interface.
+- **Next.js 14:** Our front-end is built using the latest version of Next.js, providing a highly responsive and dynamic user interface.
 - **Auth.js v5:** Secure authentication processes are implemented using Auth.js v5, ensuring user data and interactions are protected.
 - **MongoDB:** We use MongoDB for our database management, enabling efficient and secure data handling.
 - **Gemini AI:** The core of our consultation service is powered by Gemini AI, delivering accurate and reliable health advice.